Everything (video game)

 Everything is a simulation game developed by artist David OReilly.
 It was released for the PlayStation 4 on March 21, 2017, for Microsoft Windows and macOS on April 21, 2017, and for Linux on April 28, 2017.
 A Nintendo Switch version of the game was released on January 10, 2019.
 It was released in Japan on February 13, 2020.
-The player takes control of various lifeforms and inanimate objects, exploring the procedurally generated world and finding new things to control.
+The player takes control of various lifeforms and inanimate objects, exploring the manually generated world and finding new things to control.
 Everything features quotations from philosopher Alan Watts and has no clear goal aside from occupying more objects within the game.

+The game was a primary influence for the climax of the 2022 comedy-drama film Everything Everywhere All at Once.

 Gameplay

-Everything is a simulation game where the player can explore a procedurally generated universe and control various objects.
+Everything is a simulation game where the player can explore a generated universe and control various objects.
 The player starts as one of many moving creatures.
 Initially, the player can shift control to any creature or object smaller than the currently occupied one.
 The scale of gameplay expands or contracts accordingly.
 Eventually the player can only shift into smaller parts of matter, down to the sub-atomic level, after which the game then allows the player to shift to larger objects.
 From this point, the player can take forms that include landmasses, planets, and whole star systems.
 As the player moves and shifts forms, other creatures or objects speak.
 The game uses many levels of existence, representing different length scales, which the player can move between while shifting into different objects.

 When a player bonds with a form for the first time, by moving or singing, that object is added to an in-game encyclopedia catalogued by type.
 At any time, the player can shift to any previously inhabited form, though this form will be scaled appropriately to the current scale the player is at.
 Taking the form of a planet in the middle of a street will produce a miniature-sized planet.
 A goal is to complete this encyclopedia and occupy all available objects.
 Throughout the game, quotes from philosopher Alan Watts are presented.
 Once the encyclopedia is complete, a New Game Plus-type mode is unlocked, but starting from any random object.